 Here comes my second tried and tested recipe for pasta.
-This time WITHOUT LUPIN FLOUR, as I know many low-carbers prefer to avoid legumes.
+This time WITHOUT LUPIN FLOUR, as I know many people prefer to avoid legumes for personal reasons.
 It is just as easy to create as my Fettuccine Pasta recipe.
 Probably easier, actually, because lasagna sheet means that there’s no need to spend time making ribbons.

 So, if you’re one of the ever-rising number of people choosing to go low carb or keto, but fearing not being able to let go of pasta dishes, bookmark this recipe now!